howest-mct/2023-2024-projectone-ctai-yahyasultanch/Docs/Feedforward.md

 This is the feedback on my questions.

 - Feedback 1: gave new suggestions for how to move servo motor and make flap-like system for platform

+  ## MVP 3 (Date: 11/06/2024)

+Lecturer: Frederick WAEYAERT, Geert

+This is the feedback.

+- Feedback 1: toggle is ok instructables in progress housing in progress feedforward is in progress

+- Feedback 2: reflection is ok